-In the aftermath of the late August recall of an electronic-control braking component in some 300,000 school buses, district transportation officials have had to grapple with safety concerns and parental fears.
+In the aftermath of the late August recall of a vital braking component in some 300,000 school buses, district transportation officials have had to address safety concerns and parental fears.

 “Our school bus technicians and drivers are erring on the side of safety,” said John Green, supervisor for the California Department of Education’s Office of School Transportation.
 “School districts have been very proactive in this area.
 They are handling the situation well, and no one has panicked.”

 Thomas Built, one of the nation’s largest school bus builders, warned that 6,000 of its buses might have the defective brake systems.
 The same brake systems also are in some International and Blue Bird brand buses, according to industry press releases.

 When the vehicles are moving slowly, typically less than 20 miles per hour, they can temporarily lose their braking ability for up to three seconds, said Debi Nicholson, a spokeswoman for Freightliner LLC, the Portland, Ore.-based parent company of Thomas Built Buses Inc.